-1. Plaintiffs, on their own behalf and on behalf of the class defined herein, bring this antitrust action to obtain injunctive and monetary relief against Defendant American Osteopathic Association ("AOA") with regard to an anticompetitive tying arrangement that violates Section 1 of the Sherman Act, 15 U.S.C. § 1 ("Section 1") and Section 3 of the New Jersey Antitrust Act ("NJAA"), N.J.
+1. Plaintiffs, on their own behalf and on behalf of the class and sub-classes defined herein, bring this antitrust action to obtain injunctive and monetary relief against Defendant American Osteopathic Association ("AOA") with regard to an anticompetitive tying arrangement that violates Section 1 of the Sherman Act, 15 U.S.C. § 1 ("Section 1") and Section 3 of the New Jersey Antitrust Act ("NJAA"), N.J.
 Stat.
 Ann. § 56:9-3 ("Section 3").

-2. Plaintiffs and a sub-class defined herein also assert a claim under the New Jersey Consumer Fraud Act ("NJCFA"), N.J.S.A. § 56:8-2.
+2. Plaintiffs and a sub-class defined herein also assert a claim under the New Jersey Consumer Fraud Act ("NJCFA"), N.J.S.A. § 56:8-1, et. seq.

-3. Plaintiffs and the Class are osteopathic physicians who have been board certified as medical specialists by the AOA.
-According to the AOA's website, there are more than 32,000 AOA board certified osteopathic physicians.
+3. Plaintiffs are osteopathic physicians ("DOs") who have been board certified as medical specialists by the AOA, and who have also purchased membership in the AOA.
+Based on AOA information, it is believed that approximately 48,000 practicing DOs are members of the AOA, and approximately 32,000 of those DOs are AOA board certified.

-4. In order to obtain and maintain their board certification, Plaintiffs and the Class have paid millions of dollars of registration, examination, certification and processing fees to the AOA.
+4. In order to obtain and maintain their board certification, Plaintiffs and AOA board certified DOs have paid millions of dollars of registration, examination, certification and processing fees to the AOA.
 In addition, they pay an annual board certification maintenance fee.

-5. The revenues the AOA boards receive from the various fees paid by Plaintiffs and the Class for their board certifications are far in excess of the actual operating expenses attendant to the board certification process.
+5. The revenues the AOA boards receive from the various fees paid by Plaintiffs and AOA board certified DOs for their board certifications are far in excess of the actual operating expenses attendant to the board certification process.

-6. Nevertheless, the AOA has notified Plaintiffs and the Class that even though they have already paid these fees and have been qualified and recognized as board certified medical specialists, their board certification will be invalidated and cancelled unless, in addition, they also purchase annual membership in the AOA.
+6. Nevertheless, the AOA has notified Plaintiffs and AOA board certified DOs that even though they have already paid these fees and have been qualified and recognized as board certified medical specialists, their board certification will be invalidated and cancelled unless, in addition, they also purchase annual membership in the AOA.

-7. To avoid the loss of their board certification, Plaintiffs and the Class have been forced to purchase AOA membership even though it serves no purpose with respect to and has no actual connection with AOA board certification.
+7. To avoid the loss of their board certification, Plaintiffs and AOA board certified DOs have been forced to purchase AOA membership even though it serves no purpose with respect to and has no actual connection with AOA board certification, or their practice as physicians.